open-mmlab/mmselfsup/projects/maskfeat_video/README.md

 Remarks:

 - We converted the pretrained model from PySlowFast and run fine-tuning with MMAction2, based on MMAction2 version of K400, we got `81.5` test accuracy.
-The MMSelfSup pretrained model got `81.8`, as provided above.
+The pretrained model from MMSelfSup got `81.8`, as provided above.

 - We also tested our model on [other version](https://github.com/facebookresearch/video-nonlocal-net/blob/main/DATASET.md) of K400, we got `82.1` test accuracy.